-When you initiate any task or job that is associated with SQL Server database, there remains a slight risk of data loss or SQL Server database file corruption either due to wrong or incorrect execution or bad handling the database file.
+When you initiate any task or job associated with SQL Server database, there remains a slight risk of data loss or SQL Server database file corruption either due to wrong or incorrect execution or bad handling of the database file.
 There are critical situations that result in frustration as getting data back from the inaccessible MDF/NDF database file becomes almost impossible.

 In scenarios of SQL Server Database file corruption or damage, we recommend using a SQL recovery tool, Kernel for SQL Database Recovery.

 This tool enables you to seamlessly, repair the corrupt, damaged, inaccessible MDF & NDF files with ease while maintaining the original file structure & properties.
 It also allows you to recover MDF files after a ransomware attack.
 With this tool, you can recover SQL all objects like tables, triggers, functions, rules, deleted records, etc.